scoskey/m0037/notes.md

 For example, if $G$ is a group then it possesses a multiplication operation $g\cdot h$.
 We can think of $\cdot$ as a function $G\times G\to G$.
 We can also think of $\cdot$ as the ternary relation $R\subset G^3$ consisting of all triples $(g,h,j)\in R$ such that $g\cdot h=j$.

+Our definitions have the funny effect that $X\times X$ and $X^2$ are not exactly the same object.
+However, we invite the reader to define an obvious bijection between these two sets, showing that we can identify them with each other without much worry.

 #### Cardinality

 Informally, cardinality means the size of a set.
 If $A$ is finite, then there exists a unique natural number $n$ such that $A$ has exactly $n$ elements, and we usually write $\vert A\vert=n$.
 But if $A$ is infinite, how should $\vert A\vert$ be defined?
 In naive set theory, we do not define $\vert A\vert$ itself, but instead we define how it works.